gustabin/stocks_app/README.md

 The application has a feature that allows you to receive email notifications when a stock's price exceeds a certain threshold.
 To enable this feature, go to the "Notifications" page and enter the email address where you would like to receive notifications, as well as the stock symbol and threshold price.

-## Testing

-This application has unit tests implemented using PHPUnit.
-To run the tests, execute the command `vendor/bin/phpunit` from the root directory of the project.

 ## Contributing

 If you would like to contribute to this project, please follow these steps: